jcsteh/osara/readme.md

 ## Requirements
 OSARA requires REAPER 6.44 or later.
-The latest stable release of the [SWS/S&M EXTENSION](http://www.sws-extension.org/) is highly recommended and OSARA supports several useful actions from this extension.
+The latest stable release of the [SWS/S&M EXTENSION](http://www.sws-extension.org/) is highly recommended, as OSARA supports several useful actions from this extension.

 OSARA is tested with NVDA and VoiceOver screen readers during development.
 However, on Windows, OSARA uses Microsoft Active Accessibility (MSAA) and UI Automation (UIA) to communicate information, so it should work with any screen reader which supports this correctly.